-It was in 1996, with an eye towards celebrating freedom and diversity in its signature merry way, that Amsterdam also started throwing its now world-famous Gay Pride bash, which culminates in the boisterous and colourful Canal Parade.
-To mark this 20th edition of Amsterdam Pride, Amsterdam was invited to host EuroPride from 23 July to 7 August 2016, featuring a programme jammed with parties, cultural and sporting events, and more serious endeavours such as discussion panels and remembrance happenings.
+It was in 1996, with an eye towards celebrating freedom and diversity in its signature merry way, that Amsterdam also started throwing its now world-famous Amsterdam Pride bash, which culminates in the boisterous and colourful Canal Parade.
+To mark the 20th edition of Amsterdam Pride, Amsterdam was invited to host EuroPride from 23 July to 7 August 2016, featuring a programme jammed with parties, cultural and sporting events, and more serious endeavours such as discussion panels and remembrance happenings.

-2016 also marks the 15th anniversary of another important LGBT milestone for the city: it is here that, on 1 April 2001, the world’s first same-gender weddings were consecrated by (then) Mayor Job Cohen.
+2016 also marked the 15th anniversary of another important LGBT milestone for the city: it was here that, on 1 April 2001, the world’s first same-gender weddings were consecrated by (then) Mayor Job Cohen.
 Anne Marie Thus and Helene Faasen were one of the couples that tied the knot at midnight that day – officially, the first lesbian wives in the world.
 ‘We love each other; we wanted to commit and take care of each other.
 We weren’t the first to do all the work, but we were the lucky ones.
 It made us want to pay it forward,’ says Thus, a registered nurse who kept her word by founding Meer Dan Gewenst (‘More than Desired’), an organisation that supports LGBT parenting rights throughout Europe.

 Gay marriage has made strides worldwide since that first wedding, but the Netherlands remains one of the only countries where equal rights have come this far.
 Discrimination has been illegal since 1983; blood-donation restrictions for gay men are being lifted, slowly but surely; and adoption laws came as part of the marriage package in 2001, ensuring that non-biological parents would have the same parental rights as their partner.
 While there are still detractors, the local mentality seems to be in step with the law: the latest polls show a whopping 91% national support for LGBT marriage equality.
 This unwavering spirit of liberalism, added to the city’s landmark statutory achievements, beg the question: is Pride still relevant in Amsterdam?

-Gay Pride in 2016: Is there still a fight to be fought?
+Pride in 2016: Is there still a fight to be fought?

 ‘I don’t attend Pride anymore,’ claims Antonio Rondilla, 51.
 ‘We got what we wanted, so I don’t see the point.’
 But Anne Marie Thus disagrees: ‘We got complacent, but the fight is not over.’
 She speaks of the older generations having to go back into the closet when they move to care homes, where they might otherwise face abuse, gossip and loneliness.
 While there is a special network of nurses that caters specifically to the LGBT community, a lifesaver for many, the existence of these networks proves that discrimination is alive and well.
 It sheds a new (and more palatable) light on the construction of condos reserved for gay and lesbian couples (such as the Roze Hallen in the Oud-West neighbourhood), which at first view are disturbingly reminiscent of another intolerant era’s segregationist housing.